When a healthy pregnancy reaches full term (from 37 weeks) the cervix begins to thin and open (efface and dilate) so the baby can be born.

-Hearing that you have a weak or incompetent cervix can leave women feeling as though their bodies aren’t working, and lead to feelings of failure.
+Hearing you have a weak or incompetent cervix can leave you feeling as though your body isn’t working, and lead to feelings of failure.

-If you have been diagnosed with cervical insufficiency, understanding this condition can help you cope.
+If you’ve been diagnosed with cervical insufficiency, understanding this condition can help you cope.

 - Damage to the cervix during a difficult birth

-- Previous cervical surgery, such as cervical biopsy
+- Previous cervical surgery, such as cervical cone biopsy

 - Trauma to the cervix from a previous D&C (dilation and curettage)

-- One or more previous second trimester miscarriages with no known cause
+- One or more previous second trimester pregnancy loss with no known cause

 Many women are either not aware of any changes to their cervix, or might dismiss mild symptoms as being related to normal pregnancy.
-Mild symptoms can begin between 14 and 20 weeks and include:
+Women may experience mild symptoms of cervical incompetence between 14 and 20 weeks of pregnancy.
+Symptoms may include:

 - Mild cramps, similar to period pain

-- Vaginal discharge, which increases in amount or becomes watery
+- Changes in vaginal discharge, which increases in amount or becomes watery

 - Light vaginal bleeding.

-If you experience any of these symptoms, immediately contact your care provider, who will suggest a vaginal examination, and possibly an ultrasound, if it is suspected your cervix is changing.
+If you experience any of these symptoms, immediately contact your care provider, who will suggest a vaginal examination (pelvic exam), and possibly an ultrasound, if it is suspected your cervix is changing.

 It is difficult to screen for an incompetent cervix, but if you are at risk for it, your care provider might advise regular ultrasounds beginning at 16 weeks.
 These ultrasounds measure the length of your cervix and check for any signs it is beginning to thin and open.

-The treatment for a cervix that is beginning to change is a procedure called a cerclage or cervical suture.
-This is a special stitch, which is put around your cervix, to keep it closed.
+The treatment usually recommended for women who have signs or symptoms of an incompetent cervix is a procedure called a cerclage or cervical suture.
+This is a special stitch, which is put around your cervix, to keep it closed, and reduce the risk of premature birth.

 The procedure can be done either through the vagina (transvaginally, known as TVC) or through the abdomen (transabdominally, known as TAC).